How can I become an investment manager or financial adviser?

 PIMFA member, The Chartered Institute for Securities & Investment (CISI), has a comprehensive careers section on it’s website.

-BPP Professional Education also has a section on it’s website called ‘A Career in the City’ which gives an overview of the attributes needed and outlines the qualifications required to work in investment management, financial advice and other careers.
+BPP Professional Education also has a section on it’s website which gives an overview of the attributes needed and outlines the qualifications required to work in investment management, financial advice and other careers.

 Why should I invest in stocks and shares?